 So I set up an invitation to ‘paint’ for when Monkey got home from nursery on Thursday night (note the old shower curtain on the floor!).
 It surprisingly needed less paint that I imagined, one tube did the job adequately.

 Monkey’s Auntie had a special Birthday coming up so we went and brought some stamps at the local shop and posted the cards.
 It was a great opportunity to look at the post box in more depth.
 We talked about the differences between that and the one we were making at home – size, the real one was ‘cold’, he liked the pattern on the front and the little notice informing people about days and times.

 He decided we needed something similar on our our little postbox.
 I cut up a project life photo sheet to make a small plastic envelope to stick on the front.
-I am hoping that we will be able to use the postbox for other activities centred around different celebrations and festivities, so I wanted to be able to change the notice on the front.
+The plan is that we will be able to use the postbox for other activities centred around different celebrations and festivities, so I wanted to be able to change the notice on the front.

 I set about making felt envelopes which could either be filled with letters or left empty if he didn’t feel like writing any notes.
 While in hobbycraft I brought some of their felt sheets, for each envelope I sewed a blanket stitch along the long edge to make a pocket.

-To make them more like envelopes Monkey decided we needed to add stamps, just like we had for his Auntie’s cards.
+To make them more like envelopes Monkey decided we needed to add stamps.
 I used white felt and pinking shears to cut small rectangles and glue to secure them.

-Working along the same lines as the postbox, I also added small plastic pockets to the front of each envelope to allow us to address them to whoever the game dictates.
+Working along the same lines as the postbox.
+I also added small plastic pockets to the front of each envelope.
+This will allow them to be addressed to whoever the game dictates.
 We used silicone glue to secure both the stamps and the pockets.